sourcegraph/about/handbook/engineering/security/infrastructure/playbooks.md

-# Security Infrastructure Playbooks
+# Security infrastructure playbooks

 Contains playbooks for GCP project deployments, GKE project deployments,

-## GKE Deployment Playbooks
+## GKE deployment playbooks

 This section contains playbooks for how to deploy our k8s infrastructure